 This project is part of an attempt to explore a number of niches that have been identified.
-In this instance it is Victoriana themed parties and costumes.
+In this instance it is 1920s and Gangster themed parties and costumes.

-A tightly focussed site consisting of well tuned copy, and affiliate links to products that fit the theme, inspiring visitors to explore the stereotypical Victoriana theme for costumes and parties.
-Research and market surveys have shown that a “Victoriana theme” is distinct from accurate, historical Victorian styles.
+A tightly focussed site consisting of well tuned copy, and affiliate links to products that fit the theme, inspiring visitors to explore the stereotypical 1920s and Gangster theme for costumes and parties.
+Research and market surveys have shown that a “1920s theme” is distinct from historically accurate “1920s style”.

-The theme covers everything from the Victorian era, both historical and in movies, literature and in popular culture.
+The theme covers everything from the 1920s and 1930s, in reality and from popular culture.

-This is part of a set of projects, each focused around a specific niche, such as Steampunk, 1920s or Superheroes.
-The aim of the Victoriana costume theme microsite is to develop and use a set of tools, techniques and processes for creating and maintaining fresh, shareable content to drive affiliate link based sales.
-The Victoriana costume theme includes costumes, accessories, music and other party necessities from a range of suppliers, curated into an attractive site with the minimum of ongoing effort.
+This is part of a set of projects, each focused around a specific niche.
+The aim of the 1920s costume theme microsite is to develop and use a set of tools, techniques and processes for creating and maintaining fresh, shareable content to drive affiliate link based sales.
+The 1920s costume theme includes costumes, accessories, music and other party necessities from a range of suppliers, curated into an attractive site with the minimum of ongoing effort.

-Ongoing, with focussed advertising and content refresh in the lead up to Halloween and the Christmas season when demand for costumes – including Victoriana themes – traditionally increases.
+Ongoing, with focussed advertising and content refresh in the lead up to Halloween and the Christmas season when demand for costumes traditionally increases.

 Self-hosted WordPress site, with appropriate product feeds drawn from affiliate sites, and manually sourced affiliate links to stores such as the Amazon store.
 The functionality of WordPress and of Twando are used to allow easy scheduling of updates to the site, and to social media.
 WordPress is secured by manual configuration, and through use of the Wordfence security plugin.

 - Commission Factory

 - Twando.com (you can-do with twando)